 We shall

-script to replay the journalHost.declare_dead
+host-pre-declare-dead script to replay the journalHost.declare_dead to call host-pre-declare-dead before

-hook type which will be called just before a Host
+the VMs are unlockedhost-pre-forget hook type which will be called just before a Host

-script to destroy the host's local LVsRolling upgrade should work in the usual way.
+is forgottenhost-pre-forget script to destroy the host's local LVsRolling upgrade should work in the usual way.
 As soon as the pool master has been upgraded, hosts will be able to use thin provisioning when new VDIs are attached.
 A VM suspend/resume/reboot or migrate will be needed to turn on thin provisioning for existing running VMs.

 A pool may be safely downgraded to a previous version without thin provisioning provided that storage is unplugged cleanly so that journals are replayed.
 We should document how the journal replay tool works so people can work around problems for themselves.
 If journals are not replayed then VM disks will be corrupted.